u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
-= 1.1.0 =
+* Bug 1049: WMs are able to modify the WordPress Address (URL) resulting in a broken site
+* Bug 1047: It is possible for a WM to delete the SiteWorks administrative user = 1.1.0 =
 * Feature 1010 - Add facility for cautionary notice to the Add New Plugin page with link to SiteWorks help on plugins
 * Add medium_large to the list of image sizes available when adding an image in the block editor.
 (March 2024)